Evercoder/culori/README.md

 Converters accept either strings (which will be parsed with `culori.parse` under the hood) or color objects.
 If the `mode` key is absent from the color, it's assumed to be in the converter's color space.

 The available modes (color spaces) are listed below.
-Each color space included by default in culori has a shortcut for its converter, i.e. you can use `culori.hsl` instead of `culori.converter('hsl')`.
+For convenience, each color space included by default in culori has a shortcut to its converter.
+For example, you can use `culori.hsl` instead of `culori.converter('hsl')`.

 | Mode        | For                        | Shortcut                      |
 | ----------- | -------------------------- | ----------------------------- |